Cocker Spaniel: Temperament, Care & Lifespan

 - Gentle, affectionate, and highly people-oriented

-- Generally patient and good with children and other pets
+- Often gentle with children and sociable with other pets when well socialized

 Cons